EtienneAr/ISAE-PIE-quadruped-solo_pybullet/README.md

     torques = PD(np.array(q_ref), np.zeros((8, 1)), q[7:], q_dot[6:], dt, self.Kp, self.Kd, self.sat)
     return torques
 ```
 Here, `q` and `q_dot` represent the current state of the robot, i.e. the base and joints positions and velocities.
 From this current state, a goal state `q_ref` is computed and the difference between `q` and `q_ref` is converted to pseudo-motor commands with a PD model.
-This method is called once per simulation update, which ensures that the simulated motors always receive a well-formated command.
+This method is called once per simulation update, which ensures that the simulated motors always receive a well-formated command.\
-**Note :** It might not be clear how `q_ref` is computed, but for us, it basically consisted in reading the feet trajectories we wanted and computing the joints positions for each foot thanks to the inverse kinematic model.
+*Note :* It might not be clear how `q_ref` is computed, but for us, it basically consisted in reading the feet trajectories we wanted and computing the joints positions for each foot thanks to the inverse kinematic model.

+**Existing controllers**